blob42/hugobot/README.md

 ## Other

-- Some commands are available through the CLI, you can add your own custom commands.
+- Some commands are available through the CLI (`github.com/urfave/cli`), you can add your own custom commands.

 ## Sqliteweb interface